Ending female genital mutation

 Professionals and statutory bodies

-We training and support, including community-based research and understanding, to professionals working with the affected communities We provide specialised courses and resources to professionals and officials in schools, universities, local authorities, health, social and legal professionals in understanding how to work with and support communities in culturally appropriate and acceptable ways.
+We train and support, including community-based research and understanding, to professionals working with the affected communities We provide specialised courses and resources to professionals and officials in schools, universities, local authorities, health, social and legal professionals in understanding how to work with and support communities in culturally appropriate and acceptable ways.